Cloud computing in education can help improve K-12 classrooms

 What is cloud computing in education?

 Let’s begin by first explaining what cloud computing in education is.
 The public cloud is essentially a big, shared computing server that lives on the internet, enabling students and teachers to connect with one another, wherever they are.
-Educators can connect to the cloud and securely access software, as though they were using a server in a computing center down the hall.
+Educators can connect to the cloud and securely access software, as though they were using a server in a computing lab down the hall.
 The public cloud is secure and readily available, and it is scalable to meet user and capacity needs.

 Using the public cloud, educators can provide and access software resources from a browser or smartphone.
 School administrators do not need to make large upfront investments, and IT organizations do not have to spend weeks installing and configuring networks.